arielgee/Sage-Like/.misc/tasks.md

 * consider '@media (prefers-color-scheme: dark)' for sidebar
 * try to collapse parent elements of removed elements when using stripHtmlTags() and stripUnsafeHtmlComponents()
 	> https://matthiasott.com/articles/feed.json
-* drag and drop feed from one browser window to other is messing the UI. leaving the drop indicator visible after drop (that didn't work)
 * open folder with one click?
 * the feeder may need some sorting before a call to _getFeedLastUpdate(). the fallback to get date from an item may not return the most updated (bigger then)
 * find a way to format the Details/Changes in mozilla-extension-page.txt so that it will look pretty in both the addons website and the browser's extention page.